VainF/Torch-Pruning/examples/transformers/readme.md

 ### Which pruner should be used for ViT pruning?

-In short, `tp.importance.GroupTaylorImportance` + `tp.pruner.MetaPruner` is a good choice for ViT pruning.
+In short, `tp.importance.TaylorImportance` + `tp.pruner.MetaPruner` is a good choice for ViT pruning.

 * Prune a Vision Transformer (ImageNet-1K) from HF Transformers without fine-tuning.
 <div align="center">